ARIA: singing from the same hymn sheet 💻

 If you create your own whizz-bang Date Picker, how will a screen reader know what it is?

-You need to tell it.
-Use ARIA (Accessible Rich Internet Applications), WAI-ARIA, license to include!
+You need to tell it with ARIA (Accessible Rich Internet Applications).

 ARIA is a World Wide Web Consortium (W3C) specification with the aim of improving accessibility for modern web applications, in particular for dynamic content and custom user interface (UI) controls.
 It defines a set of attributes that can provide additional semantics to elements.